 - Strive for link references from other websites (backlinks);

 - Remember about internal linking for your own pages.

 Note that Google doesn’t take into account the nature of the startup or business you’re running.
 If you can provide the right content, you can certainly rank high.
-To get your SEO strategies right, either use the right software to guide you, employ an SEO specialist or seek the help of a digital marketing agency.
+To get your SEO strategies right, either use the right software to guide you, such as AI-powered content for SEO, employ an SEO specialist or seek the help of a digital marketing agency.

 At Synder, we approach all our content with SEO in mind, making sure our customers and users can find exactly what they’re looking for.
 At the end of the day, SEO marketing strategy is a two-way street, you provide the audience with the information they’re looking for and they become the users of your website – everyone wins.